scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

 Transition Analysis to Neighborhood Change
 ==========================================

+The ``change``
-In what follows, we demonstrate the usage of the ``change`` module to provide insights into the nature of neighborhood change in the Los Angeles metropolitan area.
+module can provide insights into the nature of neighborhood change in the Los Angeles metropolitan area.
 We utilize the neighborhood types for all census tracts of the Los Angeles metropolitan area across four census years identified by selected clustering algorithms in